xformerfhs/transposer/README.md

 - The security strength depends on the complexity and length of the passwords.
 - Using multiple passwords increases security.

+## Challenge

+There is a file `Challenge_trans.txt`.
+This file has been created by encrypting a German text encoded in UTF-8 with three passwords.
+The passwords were not random and none of them is longer than 29 characters.

+If anyone is able to decrypt the file, tell me its correct clear text I would be very much interested in how this has been done.

 ## Contact

 Frank Schwab ([Mail](mailto:github.sfdhi@slmails.com "Mail"))